Godaradeep1/Hospitality-Analysis-/README.md

 1. Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad, and Delhi.

-2.AtliQ Exotica performs better compared to all 7 types of properties with 320 Million in revenue, a rating of 3.62, an occupancy percentage of 57, and a cancellation rate of 24.4%.
+2. OYO Exotica performs better compared to all 7 types of properties with 320 Million in revenue, a rating of 3.62, an occupancy percentage of 57, and a cancellation rate of 24.4%.

-3.AtliQ Bay has the highest occupancy of 66%
+3. OYO Bay has the highest occupancy of 66%

-4.Week 24 recorded the highest revenue among all, which is 139.6 Million
+4. Week 24 recorded the highest revenue among all, which is 139.6 Million

-5.Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore
+5. Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore

-6.AtliQ lost around 298 Million in cancellation.
+6. OYO  lost around 298 Million in cancellation.

-7.Elite-type rooms has the most booking and higher cancellation rate
+7. Elite-type rooms has the most booking and a higher cancellation rate